Prof. Barak Shoshany's Website

 Organizing committee memberships:

-1. May 2022-present: Member and founder of the Brock University solar eclipse planning committee.
+1. May 2022-April 2024: Member of the Brock University solar eclipse planning committee.

 2. October 2022-present: Member of a group of faculty members developing a new computational framework for the physics undergraduate curriculum at Brock University.